 With results like these I’m truly motivated to go work out this week!
 Except, I am on my cycle this week and I usually hate to work out during that time.
 We’ll see how it goes.
 I’ll try to at least get out for a walk this evening.

-This biggest win for me in all of this is that I maintained my weight loss through the weekend.
+The biggest win for me in all of this is that I maintained my weight loss through the weekend.
 I can’t tell you how many times I’ve tried to do strict keto and my weekends completely undo all my hard work.
-I credit that to my amazing babe as I spend the majority of my weekends with him and he’s a big supporter of my dietary changes.
 It’s a refreshing feeling to be moving forward immediately with my fasting focusing on losing more weight instead of having to lose a pound or two from my weekend first.

 I love having keto snacks at the ready.
 Try my favorite keto chocolate bars, bone broth and protein powders here.
 Use code ONANDOFFKETO for 10% off your order!